loxodes/rtl-sdr-lna/README.md

 **rtl-sdr-lna**

-rtl-sdr-lna is an (untested) LNA for the ezcap digital TV USB stick.
+rtl-sdr-lna is a LNA for the ezcap digital TV USB stick (or other USB tuners).
 This is intended to improve the sensitivity of it for use as a cheap SDR.
 It isn't a good idea to build this as is, I'm still working on optimizing the component values.
 The amplifier simulates as unconditionally stable.